GiotisK/All-in-One-Drive-Public/README.md

 # Future TODOs
 * Maybe add more cloud drive services.
 For example **pCloud**
 * Since dropbox will use refresh tokens starting in September, the refresh token logic must be implemented in the dropbox handler aswell.
 From dropbox: _On September 30th, 2021, the Dropbox OAuth flow will no longer return new long-lived access tokens.
 It will instead return short-lived access tokens, and optionally return refresh tokens.
 Existing tokens are not impacted._
+* Huge refactors in the client side of the project
+* Some refactors in the server side